MaxKuzaj13/ShipRentalFastApi/README.md

 ## Docker

-1. To start project in docker use `docker-compose up`
-2. To check containers use `docker ps`
-3. To create and push it to Dockerhub use command `docker tag shiprentalfastapi-app max997/ship_rental_fast_api:0.1` you can change revision changing last number.
-After that use to push `docker push max997/ship_rental_fast_api:0.1`.
+APP is started in docker checout point 3 how to start.
+You can also get from dockerhub.
-4. To check it on desktop you can visit: https://hub.docker.com/repository/docker/max997/ship_rental_fast_api/general
+To check it on desktop you can visit: https://hub.docker.com/repository/docker/max997/ship_rental_fast_api/general
 ![Dockerhub.png](img%2FDockerhub.png)

 ## Authentication